Enabling nested virtualization

 - This capability is provided as-is without support guarantees.

-- Nested virtualization isn’t available for Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
+- Nested virtualization isn’t available for Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.
 VMs.

 Enabling nested virtualization